-Hi, my name is Nils Dekker, I am 25 years old and studying to become an Interaction Designer.
+Hi, my name is Nils Dekker, I am 26 years of age and have the privilage to call myself an Interaction Designer.
 I am very energetic and well-ordered.
-To regulate my energy, playing Handball at a European level does some good compensating and thought me what it takes to work as a team.
+To regulate my energy, playing Handball at a European level does some good compensating and thought me what it takes to work in a team.
 I like to think of myself as honest, trustworthy and people can always depend on me.
-Besides school, work and sports, I love to travel the world with some of my dearest friends.
+Besides work and sports, I love to travel the world with my dearest friends.

 These are the most interesting, time consuming or fun projects I have worked on 🤟🏼

 At Nixon I have been working as the lead product designer.
 Nixon was founded in 2020 and in that year I started working for them.
 I was responsible for the design work of the complete digital platform.
 We have set up pilots with big companies like FrieslandCampina and Handelsbanken were I showcased the designs and implemented their feedback to create the ultimate experience for them.
 This payed of since we recently added AkzoNobel to our client list and soon will welcome Heineken.
 Every design aspect was implemented like wire-framing, customer journeys, product development sessions etc. This was all done do to strong collaboration with our developers and trusting the Scrum method.

 Our scanners detect active websites on your domains and subdomains providing a complete view of your digital landscape.